One-T: Characters

-One-T (main character): A 13-year-old boy who abuses drugs and insults his new-age parents.
+One-T : The titular character and one of the main protagonists.
+A 13-year-old boy who abuses drugs and insults his new-age parents.
 Despite his young age, he dreams of becoming a DJ and wants to unite all teenagers around the world against the war in Iraq, and continue to produce his influences in different languages.

-Nine-T: A young Latino and best friend of One-T. He organizes events in his father's bar.
+Nine-T (later Fat-T): A young Arabic-Latino and best friend of One-T. He organizes events in his father's bar.
+He changed his name to Fat-T since the release of The One-T's ABC.

-Fat-T: A fat Latino MC, who appeared in "Hamburguesa".
+Cool-T: Another friend of One-T, born from an African descent.
+At the end of the "Bein’ a Star" music video, he gets shot by Travoltino, which is the subject of "The Magic Key".
+Later he is kicked out of heaven, and returns to Earth.

-E: A gifted Japanese computer hacker.
+E: A gifted Japanese computer hacker and another one of One-T’s friends.
 He lives with his twin sister Ee and never goes outside.

 Ee: The twin sister of E. Her personality is the complete opposite of E's.

-Cool-T: Another friend of One-T, but of African descent.
-At the end of the "Music is the One-T ODC" music video, he gets shot by Travoltino, which is the subject of "The Magic Key".
-Later he is kicked out of heaven, and returns to Earth.
+She is the singer from most of the singles.
+Ee is also Cool-T’s possible girlfriend.

 Bull-T: One-T's pet dog.
 Bull-T was genetically manipulated to never bark loudly or be mean.